pengzhenghao/pengzhenghao.github.io/_pages/about.md

 Before UCLA, I earned my MPhil in the Multimedia Lab at the Chinese University of Hong Kong, and my Bachelor’s at Shanghai Jiao Tong University.

-I am building agents that can reason about the world, align with human intent, and adapt in real time.
+I am building foundation models and embodied agents that can reason about the world, align with human intent, and adapt in real time.
 Over the past 7 years, I’ve explored a wide spectrum of agent learning techniques: Reinforcement Learning (RL), multi-agent RL, human-in-the-loop learning, and simulation.

-**Goal:** Physically-grounded, aligned and versatile robots.

-**Method:**
-Imitation learning pretraining,
-closed-loop finetuning, and
-human-in-the-loop test-time adaptation.
+I am interested in applying various policy learning methods (IL, RL, preference, human-in-the-loop, etc.) for aligned and versatile models & robots.

-##### Please check out my **[research statement](research)** for more details.
+Please check out my **[research statement](research)** for more details.

 ---